Cyclops v3.3 - Public Beta

 The Place Asset Tool

 After you have selected the asset you wish to add you then need to use the Place Asset tool to place the asset in the world.
-Select the tool and then tap anywhere on the green ground plane to place the asset.
+Select the Place Asset tool and then tap anywhere on the green ground plane to place the asset.

 Drag the Asset Around